leofiore/lamassu-kraken/README.md

 # lamassu-kraken

-Plugin to support [Kraken][kraken] within the Lamassu Bitcoin ATM, implementing the Bitcoin price ticker.
+Plugin to support [Kraken][kraken] within the Lamassu Bitcoin ATM, implementing the Bitcoin price ticker and trader.

 Based on [lamassu-bitstamp][lb].